Hi, I'm Simon and welcome to this ShopKick review where we'll take a closer look at this money-saving app to see if it's

 But let's be honest, we're not talking about life-changing amounts of money here.
 It's not going to replace your full-time income or provide for your family, but I guess it's not intended to be.

 Personally, I wouldn't use an app like this, not just because I like to get paid in cash but it seems like a right faff for a few cents.
 It's just not worth it.

 I'd much prefer to spend my time doing something more worthwhile with my time that will actually make a difference to my bank balance.
 That's why I learned how to build successful and profitable websites that make me money around the clock.

-If you think this is something you’d be interested in learning how to do then you can follow the exact same training course I did.
+If you think this is something you'd be interested in then you can follow the exact same training course I did.

 The best part?

 The course was created specifically with beginners in mind and it's 100% free to get started.
-Plus, if you join by clicking here, I’ll be available for one-on-one mentoring and support.
+Plus, get started here and I'll be available for one-on-one support.